microsoft/STL/README.md

 ### Test your changes.

-After making your changes copy the file to any c++ Visual Studio project, after that select your right click your project > Add > Existing Item and select the stl.natvis file.
+You can add the natvis file to any Visual Studio C++ project if you right click your project > Add > Existing Item and select the stl.natvis file.
 After doing this you should be able to see your changes in a Visual Studio debugging session.

 # Block Diagram